 Using this information, Advus performs scenario analysis to estimate the probability that the Client's objectives can be achieved.
 If the probability of attaining the objectives falls below the minimum threshold, Advus works with the Client to refine the plan until the probability for success exceeds the minimum threshold.
-The Client may, from time to time, request that Advus recalculate the probability of success based on updated information provided by the Client.
+The Client may request that Advus recalculate the probability of success based on updated information provided by the Client.